Multicultural Lesson Plans and Resources

 Play Mancala

-See also Egyptian Fractions, An Odd Egyptian Puzzle, and Hypatia of Alexandria.
+See also and An Odd Egyptian Puzzle.

 Native American Geometry